Complete Guide to the MoSCoW Method: A Simple Product Feature Prioritization Framework

 • Have no measurable impact on customer satisfaction or product functionality

-• Would be nice to have but have too many dependencies to do well currently
+• Have too many dependencies to do well currently

 • Are out of budget or scope given your current resources